 6 men including Afghan national arrested by Punjab STF, 188 kg heroin seized

-The Special Task Force (STF) of Punjab has seized 188 Kg heroin and other contrabands from a house in Sultanwind area of Amritsar district and arrested six persons, including a Afghanistan national, officials said on Friday.
+The Special Task Force (STF) of Punjab has seized 188 Kg heroin and other contraband from a house in Sultanwind area of Amritsar district and arrested six persons, including an Afghanistan national, officials said on Friday.
 The seized heroin which is worth Rs 1,000 crore in the international market, was smuggled into India from Afghanistan via Pakistan, they said.

 The Special Task Force, Border Range made the recovery late on Thursday night.
 STF recovered 188 kg heroin, 38 kg dextromethorphan, 25 kg caffeine powder probably used to cut and mix the heroin and six drums of chemical composition weight 207 kg, officials said.